upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 01 -- HTML/Lesson Plan.md

     <td colspan="4">
 			<ul>
 				<li> Students access the student guide and start working according to the directions given on the student guide </li>
-				<li> Students' first order of business will be to copy the boilerplate identically as given in the guide.
+				<li> Students' first order of business will be to write the basic boilerplate (DOCTYPE, html, head, body) according to the step-by-step directions in the guide.
 They then can go on to add various elements according to the directions.  </li>
 			</ul>
 		</td>
   </tr>